openeuropa/soap-client/docs/code-generation/configuration.md

 Specify how the code generation tool can talk to SOAP.
 By default, we push a custom engine that deeply parses the WSDL for code generation purpose.
-For loading the WSDL, a PSR-18 based WSDL loader is being used in 'flattening' mode.
+For loading the WSDL, a stream based WSDL loader is being used in 'flattening' mode.
 It is possible to change this to any other configuration you want to use and provide additional options like the preferred SOAP version.